 You may add courses to your registration request throughout the web registration period.
 This will also involve making payment for the additional course(s).
 Failure to do so may result in cancellation of your entire registration.

 You may also drop courses throughout the web registration period.
 When dropping summer alternate courses you may use GWR for up to 5 days prior to the course's start date; thereafter, you must drop courses using the Change of Registration form until the close of the withdrawal period.
-If you paid by credit card and already have confirmation that your account has been charged, then your credit card will be refunded for all charges except the $25 non-refundable registration fee.
-If you were paying by some other means and have not completed the payment process, then those charges will appear as a credit on your account (except for the $25 non-refundable registration fee which will be billed to you).
+If your dropped courses result in a credit balance on your student account, you will be refunded via check.
+The $25 registration fee is non-refundable.

 If you drop courses via the GWR system, you must e-mail a request for a refund to firstname.lastname@example.org.
 Please include your name, student ID or social security number, and the specific type of refund required.
 You may not be able to drop your entire schedule using WebAdvisor.
 Contact your department if you wish to drop all courses.